-She was a member of the violin and chamber music faculties of the Peabody Conservatory until 2019 and was for thirty years the founding violinist of the Peabody Trio which was ensemble-in-residence at the Peabody Conservatory from 1987 to 2016.
-After winning the prestigious Naumburg Chamber Music Award in 1989, the Peabody Trio established itself as an important presence in the chamber music world and as dedicated teachers and mentors to a generation of young musicians.
-As a member of the Peabody Trio, Ms. Melançon gave a New York debut in 1990 at Alice Tully Hall and performed on the most important chamber music series in North America and abroad.
-Their reputation as champions of new music garnered them an invitation to the first Biennale for contemporary music, Tempus Fugit, in Tel Aviv, and the opportunity to commission and perform the music of many of today’s most inspired musical voices.
+She was a member of the violin and chamber music faculties of the Peabody Conservatory until 2019 and was during the ensemble’s entire life span the founding violinist of the Peabody Trio, ensemble-in-residence at the Peabody Conservatory until 2016.
+After winning the prestigious Naumburg Chamber Music Award, the Peabody Trio established itself as an important presence in the chamber music world and as dedicated teachers and mentors to a generation of young musicians.
+As a member of the Peabody Trio, Violaine gave a New York debut at Alice Tully Hall and performed on the most important chamber music series in North America and abroad.
+Their reputation as champions of new music garnered them an invitation to the first Biennale of Contemporary Music Tempus Fugit in Tel Aviv, Israel, and the opportunity to commission and perform the music of many of today’s most inspired musical voices.
 After thirty years of music-making, the trio played its final concert in San Francisco, the city where it was formed.

-She performs recitals annually, exploring unusual gems of the solo and violin-piano duo repertoire.
-Ms. Melançon is from Québec, Canada.
-After receiving First Prize in violin at the Conservatoire de Musique at the age of seventeen, she continued her studies with Ivan Galamian at the Curtis Institute of Music, with Isadore Tinkleman at the San Francisco Conservatory and with Arthur Grumiaux in Belgium.
+Violaine is from Québec, Canada.
+After receiving First Prize in violin at the Conservatoire de Musique at the age of seventeen, under the tutelage of Claude Létourneau, she continued her studies with Ivan Galamian at the Curtis Institute of Music, with Isadore Tinkleman at the San Francisco Conservatory and with Arthur Grumiaux in Belgium.
 While at Curtis, she was a member of the Nisaika Quartet, prize winner of the 8th International String Quartet competition in Evian, France.
-Ms. Melançon is also the recipient of many awards for solo performance including the 1984 Prix d’Europe.
-In 1983, she formed the Knopp-Melançon Duo, an artistic collaboration which would eventually expand to become the Peabody Trio.
-In 1987, as a result of having been appointed USIA Artistic Ambassadors, the duo toured abroad extensively and made their Washington, DC debut at the Kennedy Center.
+Violaine is also the recipient of many awards for solo performance including the Prix d’Europe, after which she performed with orchestras in Canada, the USA and Belgium and toured across Canada for Jeunesses Musicales.
+As a result of having been appointed USIA Artistic Ambassador with the Knopp-Melançon Duo, she toured extensively in Europe, Asia and Africa and made a Washington, DC debut at the Kennedy Center.
 Since then, her activities as a chamber musician, soloist with orchestras, and teacher have taken her to major music centers in the United States, Canada, Europe, the Middle East, and Japan.